filipolszewski/prioritized-her/README.md

 Prioritized Hindsight Experience Replay DDPG agent for openAI robotic gym tasks written in PyTorch

-Prioritization is currently based on critic network's, as in DQN.
+Prioritization is currently based on critic network, as in DQN.
 Other option would be to use the actor error instead.
 See last section for research connected to this mechanism - I believe no 'HER+PER' paper has been published yet, and in my opinion there's a lot possibilities to check.
 If you want to write such paper and use/extend my code, feel free to do so, but please just let me know.

 ### Current status